-We have audited the basic financial statements of McMinnville Urban Renewal Agency, a component unit of the City of City of McMinnville, Oregon, as of and for the year ended June 30, 2017 and have issued our report thereon dated January 8, 2018.
+We have audited the basic financial statements of the McMinnville Urban Renewal Agency, a component unit of the City of McMinnville, Oregon, as of and for the year ended June 30, 2018 and have issued our report thereon dated December 27, 2018.
 We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the provisions of the Minimum Standards of Audits of Oregon Municipal Corporations, prescribed by the Secretary of State.